 Torrenting & P2P: Are ExpressVPN and PIA P2P-Friendly?

-With ExpressVPN, I had no issues downloading Linux from 1337x.
-The same, of course, applies to PIA which showed decent torrenting performance.
+With ExpressVPN, we had no issues downloading Linux from 1337x.
+The same, of course, applies to PIA, which showed decent torrenting performance.
 Interestingly, when connecting to the closest server with PIA VPN, the speed reduction was barely noticeable, which, in this case, put it neck-to-neck with its rival.

 Who Wins?

-With everything in mind, we can say that this round ends up in a DRAW.
-Both providers allow for torrenting and both of them offer top-grade performance for safe, secure, and fast P2P downloading/uploading.
+With everything in mind, we can say that this round ends in a TIE.
+Both providers allow for torrenting, and both of them offer top-grade performance for safe, secure, and fast P2P downloading/uploading.

 Are ExpressVPN and PIA Working in China?

-For years now, people have been looking for the best VPN for China to be able to bypass the great firewall.
-In this country, internet freedom is non-existent, and everything you can explore is controlled by the government that forbids Google services and popular social media sites.
+For years, people have been looking for the best VPN for China to be able to bypass the Great Firewall.
+In this country, internet freedom is nonexistent, and everything you can explore is controlled by the government, which blocks Google services and popular social media sites.

 Unfortunately, the same applies to VPN services, as many of them are blocked in this country, which prevents people from using them.
-The good news is that there are still some great choices, one of which is ExpressVPN – in general, my #1 recommendation for this country.
+The good news is that there are still some great choices, one of which is ExpressVPN – in general, our beloved recommendation for this country.

-Our acquaintances in China Mainland had zero issues using it without tweaking any settings.
+Our acquaintances in the Chinese mainland had zero issues using it without tweaking any settings.
 With the protocol selection set to Automatic, ExpressVPN worked with no issues and allowed our friends to browse through the Instagram feed, watch YouTube videos, and unblock betting sites in China.

 Who Wins?